 c) Discussion of any needs and problems that will be encountered in carrying out the research (observing time, travel, equipment, large amounts of computing, etc.).

-V. Final Oral Examination or Defense of Dissertation
+T. Final Oral Examination or Defense of Dissertation

 - At the beginning of the semester or summer session during which you hope to take the final oral examination and obtain your degree, a number of administrative steps must be taken, each with its own deadline.
 Instructions and forms may be obtained from the Graduate Program Coordinator.

-- Having ascertained that the degree requirements have been met, you must submit to the Graduate School the form requesting that a final oral examination be scheduled at least two weeks before the date of the examination.
-You must schedule a date such that all or all but one committee member can attend, as certified by their signatures on the form (the supervising professor may sign for a member from another institution who will attend).
-Forms are available from the Graduate School, MAI 101 or from their webpage.
+You must try to schedule your PhD defense on a date where all committee member can attend, as certified by their signatures on the form (the supervising professor may sign for a member from another institution who will attend).
+Forms are available from the Graduate School webpage.

 - The final oral examination cannot be held unless you have placed a complete draft of the dissertation in the hands of all committee members attending the examination at least four weeks before the scheduled date of the examination.
 You must have a firm understanding with your committee of what constitutes a complete draft (occasionally lists of references and certain appendices may not be required).
 It is strongly recommended that you have already incorporated into this draft comments and suggestions of committee members based on an earlier draft of the dissertation (or portions thereof) that you submitted to the committee for this purpose.